Allison Bacigalupi, M.Ed., MBA

 What are the components of the Step Ahead Program?

-Students in Step Ahead Writing will complete ENC 1130, Improving College Writing (3 credits) and SLS 1101, University Transition (3 credits), and students in Step Ahead Math will complete MAT 1033 (Intermediate Algebra) and SLS 1101, University Transition (3 credits).
+Students in Step Ahead Writing will complete ENC 1130, Improving College Writing (3 credits) and IDS 2930, Step Ahead Success (3 credits), and students in Step Ahead Math will complete MAT 1033 (Intermediate Algebra) and IDS 2930, Step Ahead Success (3 credits).
 Students will also be required to complete additional tutoring, supplemental instruction, student success skill workshops, and individual meetings with the Center for Academic Achievement and the Writing Center.
-Students also take a specially reserved Step Ahead course in the fall semester, either ENC 1101 (Writing) or a College Level Math Course (Math).
+Students also take a specially reserved Step Ahead course in the fall semester, either ENC 1101 (Step Ahead Writing) or a College Level Math Course (Step Ahead Math).
 These fall courses are taught by the same great instructors from the summer to give students a sense of continuity for the material.

 What if I am expecting accelerated credit from dual enrollment, Advanced Placement (AP), International Baccalaureate (IB), or Cambridge AICE?